-The deeply, strikingly emotional reaction, in the wake of the shocking suicide of Anthony Bourdain, has seemed to almost reach the level of outpouring of both sadness and love upon the loss of David Bowie in January 2016 – no small feat, surely.
+The deeply, strikingly emotional reaction, in the wake of the shocking suicide of Anthony Bourdain this past June seemed to almost reach the level of outpouring of both sadness and love upon the loss of David Bowie in January 2016 – no small feat, surely.

 But to see that the endearingly profane, boundlessly passionate chef, CNN travel show host, and unparalleled storyteller had touched the lives of 18-year-olds and 80-year-olds in equal measure is a testament to his ability to draw so many into his world of matter-of-fact anti-establishmentism, unshakeable ethical questing, and border-defying ability to achieve détente with the citizens of virtually every corner of the planet, via the joy of sharing an authentic, if sometimes unsettlingly peculiar meal.

 Yet for all of the far flung destinations he traveled to over 13 years and three shows (No Reservations, The Layover, Parts Unknown), there was something about his 2011 visit to Vienna, Austria that seemed to bring forth the greatest measure of his almost childlike, captivatingly unspoiled humanity.

 At the time he shared a network – Travel Channel – with the chirpy fellow traveler Samantha Brown (host of the unfailingly blithe Passport), whom he occasionally poked fun at for the sake of a reasonably easy laugh.
 And the Vienna trip was seemingly conceived as a way for him to spend an entire episode effortlessly rattling off a steady stream of acerbic “Hallmark Channel” sneers, while traversing a city whose Germanic obsession with Christmas cheer remains nothing, if not completely shameless and unrestrained.